CawaAlreadyTaken/ctf-on-k8s/README.md

 ## How to Deploy the Challenges

 We assume that CTFd is already set up and running (either in the same Kubernetes cluster or in a different way).
 For more information on how to set up CTFd, please refer to the [CTFd documentation](https://docs.ctfd.io/).
+After CTFd is set up, you should create a new challenge in CTFd dashboard (usually port is 8000).
+After this, create a new token in /settings -> Access Tokens.
+Copy it.
+It will be useful in the future.
+We will call it the CTFD_API_KEY.

 We also assume that a Kubernetes cluster is already set up and a local registry is deployed on it.
 For more instructions on how to set up a Kubernetes cluster, please refer to [our documentation](./kubernetes/README.md).